Loss Settlement Provisions: How Your Insurance Payout Is Actually Calculated

 You Must Actually Repair to Collect the Holdback

-If you take the ACV payment and don't repair, you forfeit the holdback.
-This is one of the most costly mistakes policyholders make — especially on contents claims where they don't realize they need to actually purchase replacement items to collect the full amount.
+If you take the ACV payment and do not repair, you forfeit the holdback.
+This is one of the most costly mistakes policyholders make — especially on contents claims where they do not realize they need to actually purchase replacement items to collect the full amount.
 See our guide on ACV vs. RCV.

 Dwelling (Coverage A) Settlement